TechieeGeeeks/PayRoll_Protocol/Readme.md

 # [Payroll Protocol](https://t.me/payrollprotocolbot)

+### ⚠️ **Important Note**

+**🚨 As the deployment of the HyperLane bridge is done on the cloud Kurtosis free plan, the cross-chain calls won't work after 2nd july 11.30 pm.
+Please refer to the demo video for more information. 🚨**

 **Payroll Protocol** is a confidential money distribution platform built on top of BASE, designed to provide confidentiality during the distribution of funds on-chain.
 By leveraging FHE cryptography and smart contracts, Payroll Protocol ensures the **confidentiality**, security, and efficiency of money distribution.

 ## Video Demo - https://www.youtube.com/watch?v=Na9AG3bECS0&feature=youtu.be